Mini Dorm Refrigerator

 Here are a few suggestions for the dorm room refrigerator:

-- gallon door storage
+- Integrated door shelving with tall bottle storage